-- Also, IOFS comes under the Ministry of Defence
+- IOFS comes under the Ministry of Defence

-- Further, candidates of the IOFS train at the National Academy of Defence production for 1 year.
+- Candidates of the IOFS train at the National Academy of Defence production for 1 year.

 There are other Group A and Group B services also.
 If a candidate is ready for 100% dedication for even a year, it becomes easy to clear the UPSC exams because there are multiple services under it.
 You have to pick the right choice for yourself and start preparing without delay!

 Firstly, go to the official website and click on the link to apply for civil services.
 Secondly, Enter the details like Name, Gender, Category, Nationality, etc. After that submit it and you will be on the payment page.
 This is the first step to registering for the exam form.

 You can choose to pay online or offline.
 However, to pay online includes payment through debit/credit card or net banking.
 Firstly, for Debit Card enter the card number, validity, and CVV number.
 Secondly, If you choose Credit Card enter the card number, validity, and 6 digits special PIN number.
 Further, for net banking enter the account details and click on pay.
 Now, you will be redirected to Part II of the UPSC Form.